useTransition

 // ...

-This is recommended for two reasons:
+This is recommended for three reasons:

 import { Suspense, useState, useTransition } from 'react';